provenance-io/docs/ecosystem/financial-services-blockchain/token-economics.md

 ### Validator commission

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate and maximum commission.
-The Provenance Blockchain blockchain network enforces the parameters that each validator sets.
+The Provenance Blockchain network enforces the parameters that each validator sets.
 Only the commission rate can change after the validator is established.

 The commission-rate value$$C_{i}$$: